I love to see a stylish floating shelf in a modern kitchen! When we started our kitchen remodel, this was a must-have for me.

 You could use your shelf as a baking station with canisters of pantry staples, like flour and sugar.
 Or maybe you need more room for eccentric cat decor or cascading houseplants.

 I was looking for a place to display my cookbooks.
 I love seeing them here above the mixing stand—the perfect inspiration to try a new recipe.
-They stand in place with these cat bookends and my simple cookbook holder.
+They stand in place with cat bookends and a simple cookbook holder.

 You might also like these kitchen remodeling and decor ideas: